TonyFiuma/TonyFiuma/README.md

 ### Hi there! 👋

-I'm a passionate Java developer with expertise in Spring Boot, Maven, and SQL databases.
-I love learning about new technologies and incorporating them into my projects to deliver innovative solutions.
+👋 I'm a passionate Data Engineer with four years of experience in the tech industry—two years as a Java developer and the last two as a dedicated Data Engineer.
+I started my career mastering Java, Spring Boot, Maven, and SQL databases, and have since evolved into a skilled Data Engineer, leveraging tools like Informatica PowerCenter, Informatica Developer, IICS (Informatica Intelligent Cloud Services) for Data Quality and Integration, PL/SQL, SQL Developer, and Snowflake.

-My focus is on creating complex, scalable applications that meet business requirements and user needs.
-Whether it's building new features, optimizing performance, or troubleshooting issues, I'm always eager to take on new challenges.
+🚀 My expertise lies in building and optimizing scalable data pipelines that transform raw data into valuable insights, all while meeting complex business requirements.
+Whether integrating diverse data sources, ensuring data quality, or enhancing performance, I approach each challenge with a keen eye for detail.

-I'm a quick learner with a keen attention to detail, and I'm constantly exploring new ways to expand my knowledge and skillset.
-If you're looking for a dedicated, enthusiastic developer who's committed to staying on the cutting edge of technology, I'm your person!
+💡 As I continue to explore new technologies and methodologies, I remain committed to staying at the forefront of the data engineering field.
+If you're looking for a seasoned professional with a strong foundation in both software development and data engineering, I'm your person! 🙌

 <!--
 **TonyFiuma/TonyFiuma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.